Khanyi Mbau: Television

 In April 2015, Mbau landed the supporting role of "Pinky" in E.tv's first-ever telenovela, Ashes to Ashes.
 In November 2015, she was nominated for "Best Instagram Account" in the Channel24 Online Awards, which honored local musicians, stars and public figures who have a powerful and influential online presence.

-In March 2016, Mbau landed the role of Palesa Tladi in the hit television drama series Umlilo; the character was a closet lesbian state prosecutor who entered into a polygamous marriage, and her sole purpose was to produce children.
+In March 2016, Mbau landed the role of Palesa Tladi in the hit television drama series Umlilo; the character was a closet lesbian state prosecutor who entered into a polygamous marriage, and her sole goal was to have children.
 In July 2016, Mbau landed a new television show on SABC 3 called The Weekend Edition alongside radio and TV host Phat Joe.
 The duo hosted the lifestyle show on weekend mornings, filmed in Cape Town.

 In July 2017, Mbau appeared in a new entertainment show titled The Scoop which aired on SABC 3 as part of the channel's new lineup.
 In September 2017, BET Africa channel announced a new 13-part reality series titled The Big Secret, hosted by Mbau.
 In the series, she gets participants to reveal their darkest secrets.
 The show aired to air on October 25, 2017, and ended with a two-part reunion episode.

 In March 2018, Mbau joined the cast of South Africa's most watched TV show, Uzalo, on SABC 1, portraying the role of go-getter Dinekile aka Lady Die who is a shoplifter by trade and aspires for a life like her cousin MaNgcobo.
 Having done short stints in jail for petty crimes and knows her way around the underworld, she has not achieved what she wants yet.
 In July 2019, Mbau announced her return to the show for its 5th season.
 In April 2018, Mzansi Magic released a trailer for their new drama series, Abomama, which examines and challenges the ideas of faith and sin.
 Mbau takes the lead role playing Tshidi, an approval-seeking former ghetto queen turned suburban wife who is married to a reputable doctor played by Leroy Gopal.
 The show debuted with over a million viewers, making it the third most watched show on DStv.

 In July 2023, Mbau was announced as the host of 2nd annually Basadi in Music Awards, which was held at Joburg Theatre.